i18next/i18next-browser-languageDetector/README.md

 i18next.use(LanguageDetector).init(i18nextOptions);
 ```

-As with all modules you can either pass the constructor function (class) to the i18next.use or a concrete instance.
+As with all modules you can either pass the constructor function (class) to the `i18next.use` or to a concrete instance.

 ## Detector Options
 *The default options can be found [here](https://github.com/i18next/i18next-browser-languageDetector/blob/9efebe6ca0271c3797bc09b84babf1ba2d9b4dbb/src/index.js#L11).*